My Adventures with Sourdough

 There is much to learn on the Internet about this old-time tradition of baking, and I did a lot of studying before I began my first batch.
 When it came time to make my starter, however, I went with a recipe I found on King Arthur Recipes, with a couple of changes in the directions.
 You may also opt to buy your starter from them, but I decided to make mine from scratch.

-The beginning process takes a week, where you will stir and feed your starter each day until it begins to ferment and sour.
-You’ll store your covered crock of starter on your kitchen counter this first week, but after that, you can refrigerate it in a glass jar or ceramic container until you’re ready to use it.
+The beginning process takes a week, where you will stir and then feed your starter until it begins to ferment and sour.
+You’ll store your covered crock of starter on your kitchen counter this first week, but after that, you may refrigerate it in a glass jar or ceramic container until you’re ready to use it.
 This is especially helpful if you don’t intend to bake sourdough every day.
 Of course, you’ll want to bring your starter to room temperature before you use it, which lengthens the preparation time.

 There are times when I’ll use my starter every day.
 When that happens, I simply feed it once a day and then use the starter as desired.
 I keep it on my counter and no refrigeration is necessary.